1: Nominate yourself online

 Make sure you are logged in on the website, if you aren't logged in you wont be able to see the 'stand in election' button.

 Once you have clicked 'Stand in election', you will be taken to the nomination page where you will need to provide the following details:

 Display Name: This is the name you would like to be displayed on our website and on the ballot form.
 For example, your full name is Mr Jonathan Bloggs but you would like it to be displayed as 'Joe Bloggs'.

 Email Address: Please provide the email address you would like us to contact you on.

 Phone Number: Please provide us a phone number we can contact you on.

 Once your details have been entered, you will need to click 'save'.
 Now that you have saved your details, click on 'stand', here you will be able to see which positions you are able to stand in, you will only be able to stand for the positions you meet the requirements for.
-If you think you should there is something wrong and you should be able to stand for a position, please email us at email@example.com.
-Some positions will require you to self define before you can stand, please tick the boxes you self define as.
+If you think you should there is something wrong and you should be able to stand for a position, please email us at firstname.lastname@example.org.
+Some positions will require you to self define before you can stand, please tick the boxes you self define as, you can do this under 'profile'.
 You can then choose which position you would like to stand for and click on 'submit nomination'.

 2: Submit your photo and statement by email

 Your 50 word statement should explain why you are running in the election.
 You might want to consider including your motivation or key things you want to change and your election pledges.
 Students will be able to see this statement on the candidates page of the website as well as the printed candidate booklet before they vote.
 Please note that this is separate to your manifesto.